 GENNEIA S.A. is the sole owner of the solar parks and, consequently, the sole owner of the grouped project, including the associated carbon rights.
-GENNEIA S.A. holds full land-use rights for the area in which the solar parks are located.
+GENNEIA S.A. holds full landuse rights for the area in which the solar parks are located.
+The land lease agreements with EPSE for each solar park are included in Annex o6 folder, that will be provided to the CAB.
+Additionally, Argentine Secretariat of Energy provided authorizations to GENNEIA S.A. for operating as the MEM agent for both solar parks of Instance 01, which proofs ownership of both PSSU and PSTO III operations.
+These documents are also provided inside the folder "Land Lease Agreements" included in Annex o6 folder.